Toporin/Seedkeeper-Applet/README.md

 Then you must set the JavaCard HOME.
 The gradle.properties file has a setting with the property "com.fidesmo.gradle.javacard.home" set to the correct path.

-To compile the javacard code and generate a cap file, simply run `./gradlew convertJavacard`
+To compile the javacard code and generate a cap file, simply run `./gradlew convertJavacard`.
+The cap file will be compiled in the `build/javacard/org/seedkeeper/applet` folder.

 To load the cap file into a blank smart card, connect a card reader with the card inserted and run `./gradlew install`